zerynth/docs/docs/reference/boards/st_nucleol4r5/docs/index.md

 The ST-LINK/V2-1 supports USB power management allowing to request more than 100 mA current to the host PC.
 All parts of the STM32 Nucleo device and shield can be powered from the ST-LINK USB connector CN1 (U5V or VBUS).

-Warning
+!!!Warning
 	Depending on the type of power supply choosen, the jumper JP3 must be correclty selected:
 -   JP3 between pin 1 and pin 2 for E5V power supply;
 -   JP3 between pin 3 and pin 4 for U5V power supply (ST-Link VBUS);
 -   JP3 between pin 5 and pin 6 for VIN-5V power supply.